usmcamp0811/dotfiles/SECRETS.md

 # ... more services and code ...
 ```

-Things to take note of in the above code block, `role_id_file_path` and `secret_id_file_path` are
-files with just the token output from the above vault command.
-It is what the system uses to
-authenticate with the Vault.
-These will need to be pre-deployed to your target system.
+Please note that `role_id_file_path` and `secret_id_file_path` are files containing the token output from the above vault command.
+The system uses these to authenticate with the Vault.
+These files need to be pre-deployed to your target system.